indrekots/indrekots.github.io/_posts/articles/2013-10-30-setting-up-redis-replication.md

 excerpt: "The goal of this post is to install Redis on both of them and set up a master-slave replication configuration"
 modified: 2013-10-24 20:43:34 +0300
 categories: articles
-tags: [redis, replication]
+tags: [redis, replication, ubuntu]
 image:
   feature:
   credit:
   creditlink:
 comments: true
 share: true
-published: false
+published: true
 ---

 I created 2 ubuntu server virtual machines.
 The goal of this post is to install Redis on both of them and set up a master-slave replication configuration.
 [Redis](http://redis.io/ "Redis homepage") is an open source, BSD licensed, advanced key-value cache and store.